Dear Sigsbee Families:

 - Staff in quarantine may not enter buildings or participate in district events and should remain home for the duration of the quarantine.

 - We are continuing to engage in mitigation and sanitization protocols to help reduce the spread of COVID-19.

 We greatly appreciate your partnership as we work together to support our students and staff during this time.
 Please contact me with any questions you have in the coming days.

 Gary Walsh, Special Education Supervisor

 - Supporting intervention and prevention practices through the district Student Success Team

-- Providing additional information to assist with children who have educational needs
+- Providing additional information

 - Early Childhood Special Education (ECSE)

 - Moderate Cognitive Impairment (MoCI)

 - Resource (Levels 1, 2 or 3)